Iman Shumpert: New York Knicks (2011–2015)

 Shumpert was drafted with the 17th overall pick in the 2011 NBA draft by the New York Knicks.
 In February 2012, then-teammate Jared Jeffries said that "he's about as good an on-ball defender as there is in the league right now".
 Shumpert was selected to compete in the 2012 NBA All-Star Weekend Slam Dunk Contest but was unable to participate due to a knee injury.

 On April 28, 2012, during a first round playoff game against the Miami Heat, Shumpert suffered a knee injury while dribbling in midcourt and was immediately helped off the court.
 An MRI later revealed that Shumpert tore his left ACL and meniscus and would miss the rest of the season.

 Shumpert finished fifth in the 2012 NBA Rookie of the Year voting.
 He received 33 total votes and one first-place vote from a ballot that was filled out by 120 writers and broadcasters from across the country.
 Shumpert was also the only rookie to receive votes for the Defensive Player of the Year award.

 On January 13, 2013, Shumpert was medically cleared to participate in team practice.
 He made his season debut four days later in a game against the Detroit Pistons at The O2 Arena in London.
 He went on to record eight points, three rebounds, an assist, a steal, and a block.

 In July 2013, Shumpert played one summer league game for the Knicks, recording two points, six rebounds, and four assists in a 77–72 loss to the New Orleans Pelicans.
+He made 45 total starts for New York during the 2012–13 NBA season, recording averages of 6.8 points, 3.0 rebounds, and 1.7 assists.

 On December 12, 2014, Shumpert dislocated his left shoulder in the second quarter of the Knicks' 101–95 victory over the Boston Celtics and was subsequently ruled out for three weeks.
+Shumpert logged 74 appearances (including 58 starts) for the Knicks in the 2013–14 season, averaging 6.7 points, 4.2 rebounds, and 1.7 assists.